mvaled/mvaled.github.io/blog/html/_sources/drafts/business-rules.txt

 So it seems that validations is both spread and tangled.
 It's hard to differentiate choices from requirements.
 A probable concern is performance.
-Tangling is one of its effects as shown in the `AOP original paper`_.
+Tangling is one of its effects shown in the `AOP original paper`_.
 But even so, this code shows tangling that is probably too artificial.

 For business rules like the ones shown at the beginning of this article, we have to inspect the ``account_invoice.py`` module of the same addon, and